SlimRunner/restful-webserver/docs/development.md

 2. [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Use the platform packages.
 3. Once in VirtualBox, click `New`.
 4. Select the ISO you downloaded in step one.
-   1. Leave the unattended install checked.
+   1. Leave "skip unattended install" unchecked.
    2. 8 GB of memory is recommended.
    3. 35 GB of storage is recommended.
    4. Use half of your cores (recommended).